-Cerebral palsy is not a simple condition.
-The cause of the condition is a brain injury, which means that there is no cure.
-Cerebral palsy has a host of different symptoms associated with it.
-To make it more complex, the symptoms are highly variable in regards to their severity and, even more, their severity greatly determines the overall course of the sufferer’s life.
+Cerebral palsy is not a simple condition, and can have a host of different symptoms associated with it.
+To make it more complex, the symptoms are highly variable with regard to severity, and even more, their severity greatly determines the overall course of the sufferer’s life.

 Medical information about cerebral palsy is always changing and evolving.
 Checking for news stories about cerebral palsy will yield many inspirational stories but, when someone has just found out that their child has cerebral palsy, they’re generally looking for factual information, not inspiring information.
 Factual information is also available from United Cerebral Palsy, as well as a host of hospitals and other organizations that work with people with cerebral palsy.